 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-There are also a couple of labels in here that I have that other stores have but we are determined not to have the same thing.
-Also, I ask all the designers who sell with me that they don’t sell within other shops within 5 miles within our area, which makes it kind of fair.
-I think the more independent shops there are, the better, because I think there is a need to understand this kind of shop.
-I don’t feel that I have that much to worry about in terms of competitors.
+I think the more independent shops there are, the better because I think there is a need to understand this kind of shop.
+I don’t feel that I have much to worry about in terms of competition.

 How many employees do you have at the moment?